 At some point you will work with a subject-matter expert (SME) or domain expert on one of your projects, SME is a person who is an authority in a particular area or topic.
 Some people are more challenging than others, dealing with a subject matter experts can be problematic when you want to get things done.

 Dealing with SME

 The relationship between you and your SME will determine whether your project deliverable will be a success or a failure.
-In this article, I’ll share a few things that might help you build a strong, trustworthy, and productive relationship with your SME, whether they are, so that you can ensure that your are equipped with the right skills for working together and making every single process run smoother than ever before.
+In this article, I’ll share a few things that might help you build a strong, trustworthy, and productive relationship with your SME, whether they are so that you can ensure that you are equipped with the right skills for working together and making every single process run smoother than ever before.

 What could be problematic about working with someone who has great knowledge and experience and is there to help you?
 It’s good to know what could be your most common challenges when working with SME: